-Where it is suspected that an employee may be involved in abuse, employees should let their Line Manager know as soon as possible.
-A meeting will be held to discuss and risk assess the situation.

-Where abuse is alleged in a work situation the employee should be immediately removed from access to children/ young people / families, but be assured that no presumptions have been made and that the allegation will be fully investigated by the relevant authorities.
+Where it is suspected that an employee may be involved in the abuse, employees should let their Line manager know as soon as possible.
+The employee should be immediately removed from access to children/ young people / families, but be assured that no presumptions have been made and that the allegation will be fully investigated by the relevant authorities.
 Where it is suspected that Jenna Grace may be involved in the abuse, employees should let the local safeguarding board know as soon as possible.
-If gross misconduct is reasonably suspected, it may be appropriate to ask the staff member involved not to attend the office or property at all while the matter is under investigation.
+If gross misconduct is reasonably suspected, it may be appropriate to ask them not to attend the office or property at all while the matter is under investigation.
 Once the relevant authority's enquiry has concluded, Esteem Team CIC should decide what further action is appropriate in conjunction with Esteem Team CIC's other relevant policies

-The Local Authority designated Officer (LADO) has the responsibility of managing and overseeing allegations made against those with work with children.
-If the allegation relates to their working role, The Designated Safeguarding Lead should make a LADO referral or request LADO advice using 01392 384964 or email ladosecure-mailbox@devon.gcsx.gov.uk.
+The local Authority designated Officer (LADO) has the responsibility of managing and overseeing allegations made against those with work with children.
+If the allegation relates to their working role, you should make a LADO referral or request LADO advice using 01392 384964 or email ladosecure-mailbox@devon.gcsx.gov.uk.